-- additional time required for modification events or versioning during indexing
+- Additional time required for modification events or versioning during indexing.

-- unnecessary items occupying space in the index
+- Unnecessary items occupying space in the index.

-- search results polluted by less relevant content
+- Search results polluted by less relevant content.

 WHERE clause or used for sorting).

-Use one file specifically for search, as a must-use plugin, which defines each allow list.
+- Search Centralized: Use one file specifically for search, as a must-use plugin, which defines each allow list.
 It is used for making adjustments to search configurations.

 register_taxonomyis already declared for these.